YANG-Deep/VI-Planning/README.md

  <details>
 <summary><strong>Vehicle Deployment Workflow</strong> (Click to expand/collapse)</summary>

-Use the `vehicle_ws` ROS 2 workspace for deployment on vehicles.
+Use the `vehicle_ws` ROS 2 workspace for deployment  VI-Planning modules on vehicles.

 1. **Receive Occupancy Data**
     - Confirm that you have received the occupancy data sent by the infrastructure.